 The first is sent by the PCE to a Path Computation Client (PCC) for modifying LSP attributes.
-The PCC sends back a PCRpt to acknowledge the requested operation.
-PCRpt has the same structure of PCNtf message.
+The PCC sends back a PCRpt to acknowledge the requested operation or report any change in LSP's state.

-As per [I-D.ietf-pce-stateful-pce], Delegation is an operation to grant a PCE, temporary rights to modify a subset of LSP parameters on one or more PCC's LSPs.
+As per [RFC8051], Delegation is an operation to grant a PCE, temporary rights to modify a subset of LSP parameters on one or more PCC's LSPs.
 The C-PCE may further choose to delegate to P-PCE based on a local policy.
 The PCRpt message with "D" (delegate) flag is sent from C-PCE to P-PCE.